MARTINI: Use

 The Martini force field has become one of the most used coarse grained force fields in the field of molecular dynamics simulations for biomolecules.
 The original 2004 and 2007 papers have been cited 1850 and 3400 times, respectively.
 The force field has been implemented in three major simulation codes: GROningen MAchine for Chemical Simulations (GROMACS), GROningen MOlecular Simulation (GROMOS), and Nanoscale Molecular Dynamics (NAMD).
 Notable successes are simulations of the clustering behavior of syntaxin-1A, the simulations of the opening of mechanosensitive channels (MscL) and the simulation of the domain partitioning of membrane peptides.

 Parameter sets

 Lipids

 The initial papers contained parameters for water, simple alkanes, organic solvents, surfactants, a wide range of lipids and cholesterol.
 They semiquantitatively reproduce the phase behavior of bilayers with other bilayer properties, and more complex bilayer behavior.

 Proteins

 Compatible parameters for proteins were introduced by Monticelli et al..
 Secondary structure elements, like alpha helixes and beta sheets (β-sheets), are constrained.
 Martini proteins are often simulated in combination with an elastic network, such as Elnedyn, to maintain the overall structure.
-However, the use of the elastic network restricts the use of the MARTINI force field for the study of large conformational changes (e.g. folding).
-The GoMARTINI approach introduced by Poma et al. removes this limitation.
+However, the use of the elastic network restricts the use of the Martini force field for the study of large conformational changes (e.g. folding).
+The GōMartini approach introduced by Poma et al. removes this limitation.